14 Nov Debunking 8 Common Blood Clot Myths

 Myth 1.
 Blood clots only happen to older patients and those with poor health.

 Perhaps the most prevalent myth is that blood clots only happen to patients who are older or in ill health.
 This is simply untrue.
-In places like Westminster, everyone is at risk of embolism, even those who live an active lifestyle and are in their physical prime.
+Everyone is at risk of embolism, even those who live an active lifestyle and are in their physical prime.

 Myth 2.
 DVT??
 What’s that??
 It can’t be that serious.